Welcome, and thank you for visiting my site

 I have undergone specific extra training in working with:

 - child abuse

 - working online

 - gender and sexual diversities including; asexuality, BDSM, bisexuality, non binary identities, polyamorous and non monogamies, kink and trans clients.

 I am currently studying for a post graduate diploma in Gender, Sexual and Relationship diversity, one of the few courses in the world to cover this area in depth.

 How I work

 Choosing to start counselling is for many a huge step.
 People can be concerned about stigma, stirring up the past, being judged.
 Many clients approach me after previous negative experiences of counselling.
-I offer empathetic, non judgemental open-minded counselling, always rooted in my belief that everyone is doing the best they can, with the resources they have available to them.
+My attitude to counselling is always rooted in my belief that everyone is doing the best they can, with the resources they have available to them.

 Frequently Asked Questions

 The initial session is very much a “getting to know you”.
 It is important you feel I am the right therapist for you.
 We will discuss practicalities, such as time, contact between sessions, emergency contacts and so forth.
 We will both sign a written contract, which gives you a clear outline of what to expect from me.
 We will also discuss issues around self care, and understanding that counselling can stir up strong emotions.
 You will only need to pay for this session if you decide to continue, I feel its important clients have no pressure on them when making such an important decision.